Eschatologue/CM_wiki/docs/class/wizard/index.md

 #### Cantrips

-You know three Wizard cantrips of your choice.
-Light, Mage Hand, and Ray of Frost are recommended.
+You know three Wizard cantrips of your choice. [:spell-lv0: Light], [:spell-lv0: Mage Hand], and [:spell-lv0: Ray of Frost] are recommended.
 Whenever you finish a Long Rest, you can replace one of your cantrips from this feature with another Wizard cantrip of your choice.

 When you reach Wizard levels 4 and 10, you learn another Wizard cantrip of your choice, as shown in the Cantrips column of the Wizard Features table.